Wilhelman/Tabula-Rasa-Engine/docs/README.md

 ## **Project overview**

-...
+Tabula Rasa Engine is a 3D game engine developed/coded from scratch with OpenGL in C++.
+The engine contains all the basic subsystems of a modern 3D engine and we have also added support to manage skeletal animations.
+Although this project has been done with educational purposes it will be used (along other engines from our class) to produce a game in the Project 3 subject in the first half of 2019.

-This project has been done by two catalan students of CITM - UPC (Terrasa, Spain).
+This project has been done by two students of CITM - UPC (Terrasa, Spain) for the subject Game Engines.

 > ### *Download the last version of the engine [HERE]()*